 ‘Perfidy’ by D.H.
-Lawrence is five stanza poem which is made up of four stanzas of five lines and one final stanza of nine lines.
+Lawrence is a five stanza poem that is made up of four stanzas of five lines and one final stanza of nine lines.
 The poem does not conform to a strict rhyme scheme, but it does follow a loose pattern that varies slightly.
 The first stanza rhymes, abaac while the second, distorting this pattern slightly, rhymes abccd.
 The third and fourth stanzas conform to the initial rhyme scheme and the fifth is altogether different due to the increased number of lines.
 It rhymes, abaacdaa.

 A reader should take note of the fact that even though the rhyme varies slightly in ‘Perfidy,’ it never changes too much.
 The repetition of the first end line rhyme is a unifying element in each stanza.
 This allows the poem to feel consistent and fluid without depending too heavily on rhymes for every line.

-It is also important to take note of the title of this poem before beginning an analysis.
+It is also important to take note of the title of ‘Perfidy’ before beginning an analysis.
 The word “perfidy” has been chosen as the title and it refers to someone or something being deceitful or disloyal.
 The reason for this particular title will become clear as one reads through the entire text.

 The poem begins with the speaker stating that he knocked on the door of a house in which he hopes to meet someone he loves.
-The only answers he receives is a hollow echoing.
+The only answer he receives is a hollow echoing.
 It mirrors the feelings in his heart.

 The speaker believes that his lover, or perhaps just his object of affection, has betrayed him and he goes wandering through the streets in a depression.
 By the end of the poem she has returned and he watches as she rushes into the house as if trying to avoid being seen.